-A cleft lip is an upper lip that is split, something that affects one out of every 700 babies in the U.S. Like a cleft palate, it is caused by the failure of the two sides of the face to unite properly while the baby is in the womb.
+A cleft lip is an upper lip that is split.
+Like a cleft palate, it is caused by the failure of the two sides of the face to unite properly while the baby is in the womb.
 Although no one knows exactly why clefts happen, they have a tendency to run in families.
 Hormonal imbalances, nutritional deficiencies, and certain drugs when used during pregnancy are possible causes.

 A cleft palate occurs when there is a direct opening between the palate, or roof of the mouth, and the floor of the nose.
 During pregnancy, the baby's upper jaw fails to close as it should, leaving a gap.
 A cleft palate is a more serious condition than a cleft lip, although both require surgery in order to be corrected.

 Eating, breathing, speech and psychological problems are some of the difficulties confronted by the child with a cleft lip or palate.
 To correct the condition, you will likely work with a team involving a plastic surgeon, maxillofacial surgeon, otolaryngologist (ear, nose and throat specialist), general dentist, orthodontist and oral surgeon.

 How Do I Know If My Baby Has a Cleft Lip or Cleft Palate?

 The doctor who delivers your baby will probably be able to tell right away if he or she has a cleft lip or palate.
 A cleft lip is easy enough to see.
 A cleft palate can vary in size from a small crack to a large hole in the roof of the mouth, and will become apparent soon after birth, if not immediately.
 When a baby with a cleft palate tries to feed, liquids or food may come out of its nose — something that can be addressed with special bottles and extra care until the baby is old enough to undergo surgery.

 How are Cleft Lips and Cleft Palates Treated?